-A Social Insurance Number (SIN) is assigned to Canadian citizens, as well as all Canadian residents, whether they be temporary or permanent residents, in order to work in Canada.
+A Social Insurance Number (SIN) is assigned to Canadian citizens and all Canadian residents, whether temporary or permanent residents, to work in Canada.
 If you’re eligible for benefits from the Canadian government, you will also require a SIN number to receive these services.
 Your employer will also require your SIN number.

 When a SIN is not linked to the rightful owner, the incorrect person may receive government benefits, services, tax refunds, or bank credits.
 As a Canadian Resident, you will need one to live and work in Canada.

-Furthermore, sensitive personal information may be disclosed to unauthorised individuals, leading to identity theft and other sorts of fraud.
-To avoid fraud and keep your personal information private, you must keep your SIN safe from unauthorised usage.
+Furthermore, sensitive personal information may be disclosed to unauthorized individuals, leading to identity theft and fraud.
+You must keep your SIN safe from unauthorized usage to avoid fraud and keep your personal information private,

 There are various important things you ought to remember about your SIN: